spatie/laravel-dynamic-servers/docs/installation-setup.md

 ## Publishing the config file

-You can publish the `health` config file with this command.
+You can publish the `dynamic-servers` config file with this command.

 ```bash
 php artisan vendor:publish --tag="dynamic-servers-config"